U.S. Fed sets vote on tough standards for foreign, domestic banks

-The Fed's board on Feb.
-18 will consider finalizing rules that require foreign banks with big U.S. operations, such as Deutsche Bank and Barclays, to group all their subsidiaries under a single holding company, according to a notice on the agency's website.
+The Fed's board on February 18 will consider finalizing rules that require foreign banks with big U.S. operations, such as Deutsche Bank (DBKGn.DE) and Barclays (BARC.L), to group all their subsidiaries under a single holding company, according to a notice on the agency's website.

 Those intermediate holding companies would have to meet the same capital standards as U.S. banks.